Beej126/BeejBlog/content/posts/2017-08-10-easy-native-windows-self-extracting-exe-builder-sfx.md

   - SysAdmin

 ---
 This is an oldie but goody... the gist is that even latest Windows 10 still ships with working IExpress.exe which is a self extracting exe builder!
-Who knew.
+Who knew?!
 <!--more-->

 In my case, very handy for bundling a batch file and it's dependencies into a single exe for a buddy.